AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 - Absolutely chaotic and adventurous that *some* of her ideas concerns the group

 ## Appearance
 Leia is a small 3'8" half-elf girl with long light-blue hair adorned with a white headband and light purple eyes.
 She notably wears a blue scarf and has a rabbit head tattoo at the back of her right hand.
+As of Act 2, she is currently wearing a frilly pink and chestnut dress with fluffy white ends thanks to [[Taishi]] and her family.
+Silver plates covers her shoulders that are barely seen due to her scarf.

 ## Story
-- 420g cheese
-- Raised by a man named [[Shephard]] as far as she remembers.
+- She is one of the founding members of [[The Shady Bunch]].
+- Was taken in by [[Shephard]] in the streets of [[Fimore]] after a month of arriving in the continent by boat as a stowaway who hid in a barrel.
 	- Often does "deliveries" for him, but doesn't know the contents.
+- During a delivery of 420g cheese for a [[Johnathan Rimpid]] of [[Riverpont]], Leia met a deflated [[Gyoop]] at a riverside and an observing [[Shannon]].
+- Later in [[Riverpont]], she met [[Taishi]] and her retainers, [[Patchclaw]], and [[Toble]] at one of the inns.
+	- *Their journey starts there...*

+### Ipsissimus

-	- It is revealed that this is because her people have been psionically enslaved the the master of the [[Crystal Horrors]].
+- It is revealed that her people have been psionically enslaved and they are the masters of the [[Crystal Horrors]].
-- At the mountain castle of the [[Isolated Imprisonment]], met a priest that taught her the ways of Bahamut and medicinal training.
+	- Through her travels before the incident of the [[Crystal Nightmares]], she collected a t-rex stuffed animal in [[Fimore]] and a bear stuffed animal in [[Riverpont]] in hopes to one day find her real family to give to them.
+After saying her final farewells to her parents, Leia placed the stuffed animals where she last saw them and mourned for her loss.
+- Notably Leia would receive dreams through out their journeys that tends to be premonitions of what's to come.
+	- Dream one: Between the events of [[An Abandoned Tower]] and heading back to [[Fimore]], Leia had a dream she heard whispers of people that was luring her towards them.
+Then the appearance of an eye showed up the moment she got closer.
+She started falling into darkness through silhouettes of people.
+She woke up with a nosebleed.
+	- Dream two: Leia dreamt she was bandaging the same wounded soldier at the [[Isolated Imprisonment]] like earlier. [[Adrian]] was walking away from them while the hand she was grasping grabbed her hand and pulled her *into* him.
+She closed her eyes at this sudden act, opening them to find herself in the familiar darkness of her first dream.
+Voices started ringing out, calling for her, "Find us....You're the last...Please!"
+	- Dream three: The dream that led to the events of [[Behind the Barn]] and [[Crystal Nightmares]].
+Leia found herself outside of a farmhouse in [[Fimore]]'s countryside.
+As if she was flying, she went inside to a hallway that lead to the kitchen.
+There is a basement just downstairs, and she sees a wall that has a stone tunnel and blue behind it.
+There are muffled voices behind it calling out to her.
+"Free us...Daughter, we love you..Trapped Below.
+Below Fimore!"
+Constant whispers barraged her, giving her the distinct feeling that her family is there.
+She screamed before feeling herself being pulled away.
+Leia woke up with a bunny head mark at the back of her right hand.
+	- Dream four: Leia had a dream she saw different versions of herself.
+Nothing to notable except it was a trippy and still wonders why.
+	- Dream five: Had a dream about seeing and hearing static.
+Currently have no idea what that's about.

 ## Notable Powers & Equipment
 - **Playstyle - Support striker**: Often aiding the party with psychic powers or pairing up with someone to deal sneak attacks.